Marching in Darkness: Plot

-However, the inquiry continues and Marsili, having been convinced of Roatta's guilt by now, employs a lawyer for Saro.
-At the same time, Gianni is attacked and stabbed in the shower by three masked soldiers and just then the intervention of Marsili, who is drawn to the scene by Gianni's screams, saves him.
-Once he is sent to the hospital, Gianni tells Marsili how the attack happened and confesses that he has been behaving angrily towards Saro.
-The Captain listens to his confession and gets what he needs to incriminate the culprits, but specifies that if Gianni confirms everything, he will be removed from the army.
-The sergeant consents and, when he is left alone with Saro, apologizes and asks for a kiss.
+Marsili hires a new lawyer for Saro.
+At the same time, Gianni is attacked and stabbed in the shower by three masked soldiers but Marsili, drawn by his screams, saves his life.
+Gianni finally tells him the whole story.
+The Captain gets what he needs to incriminate the rapists, but specifies that if Gianni confirms everything, he will be removed from the army.
+The sergeant agrees and, when he is left alone with Saro, apologizes and asks for a kiss, which he receives.